Grappe501/arkansas-political-history/site/src/content/frameworks/power/narrative.md

 \# Narrative and Legitimacy

-Power requires consent â€” or at least acceptance.
+Power requires consent â€" or at least acceptance.

 Narratives shape: